 This sci-fi specialty brags of having "all the protein, vitamins, and carbs of your grandma's best turkey dinner, plus 15% alcohol".
 Un-cancel it too!!

 A classic with generations of devoted Springfield boozers behind it, Duff is so good that people have been incurring Rupert Murdoch's wrath trying to replicate it for ages.
-But bad news, guys: Creator Matt Groening has said he will never allow it.
-You'll just have to console yourself with some vintage '07 Buzz Cola cans (mmm, flat soda) on eBay
+Creator Matt Groening has said in the past he'd never allow it, but you can get an officially licensed version at Universal Orlando's Springfield.
+Or find one of the many unofficially licensed cans online.

 1. Bendërbrau (Futurama)